davidzhaoblog/react19-net8-copilot/reactts/README.md

+# 2025-05-01, result from npm install

+"
+PS D:\Github_Blog\react19-net8-copilot\reactts> npm install `npm warn deprecated inflight@1.0.61`: This module is not supported, and leaks memory.
+Do not use it.
+Check out lru-cache if you want a good and tested way to coalesce async requests by a key value, which is much more comprehensive and powerful.
+`npm warn deprecated glob@7.2.3`: Glob versions prior to v9 are no longer supported `npm warn deprecated abab@2.0.6`: Use your platform's native atob() and btoa() methods instead `npm warn deprecated domexception@4.0.0`: Use your platform's native DOMException instead

+added 590 packages, and audited 591 packages in 54s

+89 packages are looking for funding run `npm fund` for details

+`found 0 vulnerabilities`
+PS D:\Github_Blog\react19-net8-copilot\reactt
+"

-# MUI + tailwindcss, include postcss
+# MUI + tailwindcss

-npm install @mui/material @mui/styled-engine-sc styled-components
+`npm install @mui/material @mui/styled-engine-sc styled-components`
-npm install tailwindcss @tailwindcss/postcss postcss
+`npm install tailwindcss`

 # Jest + @testing-library/react

-npm install --save-dev @testing-library/react @testing-library/dom
+`npm install --save-dev @testing-library/react @testing-library/dom`
-npm install --save-dev jest ts-jest @types/jest npm install --save-dev @testing-library/jest-dom jest-environment-jsdom ts-node
+`npm install --save-dev jest ts-jest @types/jest`
+`npm install --save-dev @testing-library/jest-dom jest-environment-jsdom ts-node`

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.